marksweiss/rosco/src/dsl/README.md

 The parser then processes macro substitution declarations at the top of the script, before the first `Outer Block`.
 These declarations use the `let` keyword to bind expressions to identifiers for later reuse.
 Macro names can then be referenced throughout the script using the `$` prefix syntax (e.g., `$env1`).

 It then reads each `Outer Block`.
 For each one, the parser creates a new `FixedTimeNoteSequence` and a new `TrackEffects`.
 The envelope and effects declared in the script are converted to their corresponding structs, `Envelope`, `Flanger`, `Delay` and `LFO`.
 These are passed to the builder call to create the `TrackEffects`.
+If a panning value is specified in the sequence definition, the `TrackEffects` panning is set to that value and the number of channels is set to 2 for stereo output.
 Then a Track is built, setting its sequence to the new `FixedTimeNoteSequence` and its track_effects to the new `TrackEffects`.

 After this the parser processes each line defining a new note declaration, constructing a `PlaybackNote` of either type `osc` for a `Note` based on its waveforms, or of type `samp` for `SampledNote`.
 Each note is added to the current sequence.

 After the last outer block, the parser constructs a `TrackGrid`, setting its tracks to the `Vec<Track>` and returns it.

+## Track-Level Panning

+Track-level panning can be specified as an optional parameter after the `num_steps` value in the `FixedTimeNoteSequence` declaration using the `panning` keyword followed by a float value.
+The panning value should be a float between -1.0 and 1.0, where:
+- `-1.0` = full left panning
+- `0.0` = center (no panning)
+- `1.0` = full right panning

+When panning is specified, the track automatically switches to stereo output (2 channels).
+If no panning is specified, the track uses mono output (1 channel) with a default panning of 0.0.

+Examples:
+- `FixedTimeNoteSequence dur Quarter tempo 120 num_steps 16 panning -0.5` (panned left)
+- `FixedTimeNoteSequence dur Quarter tempo 120 num_steps 16 panning 0.3` (panned slightly right)
+- `FixedTimeNoteSequence dur Quarter tempo 120 num_steps 16` (center, mono)

 # DSL Syntax Specification